ay-lab/FitHiChIP/README_Detailed.md

 		**** At least version 1.6 is required.
 We have tested with version 1.9

+		==== (New from version 6.0) Also install htslib (version >= 1.6) specifically for the utilities "bgzip" and "tabix"

 6) macs2 for peak calling (https://github.com/taoliu/MACS)

+**** User can check if the above packages are installed by typing each package name in the command line terminal and checking if the package exists in the system.

 **** FitHiChIP is tested in linux environment, and requires bash for executing the main script.